-For any KIDS ENRL record where D17 is either 1 or 3, that student will be counted as a virtual student for funding purposes.
+For any KIDS ENRL record where D17 is 1, that student will be counted as a virtual student for funding purposes.

 NON-RESIDENT VIRTUAL STUDENTS

 Students who are not residents of the State of Kansas are not included in the enrollment count for virtual schools or programs.